Public Interest Disclosures

 You can make a disclosure to the department by either:

-- emailing the most appropriate Authorised Officer to receive your disclosure
+- calling or emailing the most appropriate Authorised Officer to receive your disclosure

 - writing to the Authorised Officer at GPO Box 9848, Canberra ACT 2601, Australia